eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

 **Project Requirements & Constraints**

 #### 1. Lightning Presentation
+**Requirements:** You should present from a prepared deck that explains the following:

+* ___The Problem___: What's the background and scope of the project idea?
+What problem are you attempting to address or solve?
+Who may it matter to?
+* ___Data___: What data exists to help solve this problem?
+Where is it coming from?
+What does the data look like?
+What is the observation?
+* ___Hypotheses___: Given the problem and data you're aware of, what do you believe is the solution?
+What does success look like?

-Your presentation must:
+**Deliverables:** Your presentation _must_:
 * Explain three potential projects, including: a problem statement, a hypothesis, and potential data sets
 * Be 2-3 minutes in duration
 * Demonstrate familiarity with the domain of the data

 **Submission:**
-Present materials in class, submit presentation to instructor via email.
+* Present materials in class
+* Submit presentation to instructor via email.

 **Bonus:**
 - High level data points can help show the "improvement" scope that's available